 The Elliott 803 had an excellent compiler for the then new ALGOL 60 programming language.
-ALGOL 60 was pretty much the first "block structured" language and was hugely influential on just about everything that has come since.
+ALGOL 60 was one of the first "block structured" languages and was hugely influential on just about everything that has come since.
 For more information on ALGOL 60 itself try Wikipedia http://en.wikipedia.org/wiki/ALGOL.

 These notes contain the following sections: